-- 1. State/Tribe: Identify the applicable State or Tribe for the AML Problems being recorded. - 2.
-Planning Unit (PU) Number and Name: This number and corresponding name is assigned by the State/Tribe or by OSM in non-program States/Tribes to a uniquely defined geographic area.
+- a.
+State/Tribe: Identify the applicable State or Tribe for the AML Problems being recorded. - b.
+Planning Unit (PU) Number and Name: This number and corresponding name is assigned by the State/Tribe or by OSMRE in non-program States/Tribes to a uniquely defined geographic area.
 State/Tribe offices may have map overlays that identify the existing PU boundaries on a U.S. Geological Survey State Hydrological Unit Map.
-These overlays may also be found in OSM Field Offices.
-As discussed throughout this manual, individual AML problems within specific PAs and PUs will be described and recorded in e-AMLIS.
-See Chapter 7 for additional instructions for creating PUs and PAs. - 3.
-Date Prepared: The date the PA was initially created. - 4.
-Date Revised: The date the PA was last revised. - 5.
-Prepared by: The name of the individual who entered the information. - 6.
-Telephone Number: The telephone number (including area code) of the individual who entered the information. - 7.
-Field Contact Name and Telephone Number: If necessary, enter the name and telephone number of the field representative OSM reviewers may contact for questions about the site. - 8.
-Coordinates: Locate the latitude and longitude point at the geographic center of the PA and enter the coordinates into the appropriate blank.
-Enter the coordinate in degrees, minutes, and seconds or in decimal degrees in the appropriate blank.
-Completing this activity will auto-fill the other important location information such as county, watershed, Federal Information Processing Standards (FIPS) Code, Congressional District, and
+These overlays may also be found in OSMRE Field Offices.
+As discussed throughout this manual, individual AML problems within specific PAs and PUs will be described and recorded in eAMLIS.
+See Chapter 7 for additional instructions for creating PUs and PAs. - c.
+Date Prepared: The date the PA was initially created. - d.
+Date Revised: The date the PA was last revised. - e.
+Prepared by: The name of the individual who entered the information.